 If possible, all benchmark runs have been scaled for runtimes in the multi-second to minutes range to improve the overall measurement accuracy.
 The only exceptions are for non-scalable benchmarks or when out-of-cache effects would dominate the execution time (e.g. array3d).
 The variance between identical runs is generally very low (< 0.5%) and is not shown (whiskers would clump together in the bar graph).

 Startup time for running the executable of the VM itself is included in all measurements, but is negligible (< 100µs).
 Likewise, warm-up and compile-time for the JIT compilers is included.
 But, again, this has no measurable effect, since LuaJIT's compiler warms up very quickly (LJ1: 1st call of method, LJ2: 57th loop iteration) and is exceptionally fast (compile times in the microsecond to millisecond range).

 About the Benchmarks

-Most of the benchmarks have their origins in the Computer Language Benchmarks Game (formerly called the Great Computer Language Shootout).
+Most of the benchmarks have their origins in the Computer Language Benchmarks Game.
 It presents a comparison of the performance of different languages and implementations for a small set of benchmarks.
 Many of these benchmarks have changed over time (both spec and code) and the selection of benchmarks has varied a lot, too.
 Benchmark results shown in previous versions of LuaJIT or the CLBG are not directly comparable.
 Note that the CLBG currently only shows Lua, not LuaJIT.